tristin/akka-sdk/samples/transfer-workflow-compensation/README.md

 ## Designing

-To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.
+To understand the Kalix concepts that are the basis for this example, see [Development Process](https://doc.akka.io/concepts/development-process.html) in the documentation.

 ## Developing

 This project demonstrates the use of Key Value Entity and View components.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and in particular the [Java section](https://docs.kalix.io/java/)
+To understand more about these components, see [Developing services](https://doc.akka.io/java/index.html).

 ## Building